Drew Lock: 2021

 Lock spent the 2021 preseason in a competition with newly acquired quarterback Teddy Bridgewater.
-On August 25, Bridgewater was named the starter for week 1 ahead of Lock, after a close battle in the first and second preseason games.
+After a close battle in the first and second preseason games, Bridgewater was named the starter for the season-opener ahead of Lock on August 25.

-In Week 4, Lock played against the Baltimore Ravens after Bridgewater suffered a concussion.
-He completed 12-of-21 (57.1%) passes for a total of 113 yards and an interception, resulting in a 52.3 QB rating in the 23–7 loss.

-In Week 12, Lock entered the game against the Chargers late in the first half after a leg injury temporarily sidelined Bridgewater.
-Lock completed 4-of-7 (57.1%) for a total of 26 yards and an interception, resulting in a QB rating of 25.6 in the 28–13 win.
+During Week 4 against the Baltimore Ravens, Lock entered the game at halftime after Bridgewater suffered a concussion.
+He finished the 23–7 loss with 113 passing yards and an interception.
+During a Week 12 28–13 victory over the Chargers, Lock entered the game late in the first half after a leg injury temporarily sidelined Bridgewater.
+He completed four of seven passes for 26 yards and an interception.
 Bridgewater reentered and finished the game in the second half.

-In Week 15, Lock came in against the Cincinnati Bengals after Bridgewater left the game with a concussion.
-He completed 6-of-12 passes (50%) for 88 yards and a touchdown, and lost a fumble in the 15–10 loss.

-In Week 16, Lock was the starter against the Raiders due to Bridgewater's injury.
-Lock threw for 153 yards with no touchdowns or interceptions in the 17–13 loss.

-Lock started for the remainder of the season after Bridgewater was placed on injured reserve.
-Against the Kansas City Chiefs, Lock completed 12-of-24 passes for 162 yards, rushing for 35 yards and two touchdowns, becoming the first Broncos quarterback to rush for two touchdowns since Tim Tebow in 2011, in the 28–24 loss.
+During a Week 15 15–10 loss to the Cincinnati Bengals, Lock entered the game after Bridgewater suffered a concussion in the third quarter and finished the game completing six of 12 passes for 88 yards and a touchdown, while also losing a fumble.
+In the next game against the Raiders, Lock started in place of Bridgewater and threw for 153 yards during the 17–13 loss.
+Lock started for the rest of the season after Bridgewater was placed on injured reserve.
+During the regular-season finale against the Chiefs, Lock completed 12-of-24 passes for 162 yards and rushed for 35 yards and two touchdowns, becoming the first Broncos quarterback to rush for two touchdowns since Tim Tebow in 2011, in the 28–24 loss.

+Lock finished the 2021 season with 787 passing yards, two touchdowns, and two interceptions to go along with 53 rushing yards and two touchdowns in six games and three starts.